 The race started with a rolling start process in front of The Westin Desaru Coast Resort beachfront.
-The course is an inverted triangle swim, and in a clockwise direction.
-The swim was relatively smooth except for some little waves near the shore.
+The course is a rectangular swim, and in a clockwise direction.
+The swim was relatively smooth except for some mild waves near the shore.
 Feedback from finishers were the presence of tiny shrimp-like creatures, or planktons.
 That’s open water swim for you and you will get through that.

 The last 700m swim back was a hurdle for some, as they were fighting to keep it rightmost on waves that were coming from right to left.
 From the swim out is a good 200-300 meter jog to the transition area.

 Bike Course- 90kms (2 laps)